 2. Seek an Addiction Counselor

-There are a number of licensed therapists who specialize primary in addiction counseling.
-They will have some experience with what is required of a successful intervention, so their advice should be heeded with utmost respect.
+There are a number of licensed therapists who specialize primarily in addiction counseling.
+They will have some experience with what is required for a successful intervention, so their advice should be heeded with the utmost respect.
 It may cost a bit of money, but you might even consider having them present at the intervention.
 They might be able to help keep things calm, and ensure that none of the participating parties get too worked up and express their emotions in a way that might interfere with the success of what you’re doing.

 And you might not fully understand it right now, but you’re going to need help controlling yourself every bit as much as the person upon whom you and the other participants are intervening.
 You might be planning this intervention out of love, but that doesn’t mean that you are harboring no resentments toward the person.
 You probably realize this to an extent, but you might not fully grasp just how badly they are affecting you.
-This will make it hard to deal with them in a calm and rational manner, which will be necessary to the staging of a successful intervention.
+This will make it hard to deal with them in a calm and rational manner, which will be necessary for the staging of a successful intervention.